 Decisions on Costs in International Arbitration – ICC Arbitration and ADR Commission Report

 A report on the allocation of costs by arbitrators and how to encourage efficient and costs-effective procedural conduct.
 The considerations contained in this Report are intended to inform users of arbitration how tribunals may allocate costs in accordance with the parties’ agreement and/or any applicable rules or law.
+(Also available in Spanish)

 The ICC Commission on Arbitration and ADR (the ‘Commission’) seeks to continue providing users of international arbitration with the means to ensure that proceedings are conducted in an effective and cost-efficient manner.

 Party costs (including lawyers’ fees and expenses, expenses related to witness and expert evidence, and other costs incurred by the parties for the arbitration) make up the bulk (83% on average) of the overall costs of the proceedings.
 Arbitrators’ fees and case administration account for a much smaller proportion of the overall costs, as shown below.